-International human rights law provides that the right of States to decide who their nationals are is not absolute and, in particular, States must comply with their human rights obligations concerning the granting and loss of nationality.
+The right to a nationality is a fundamental human right.
+It implies the right of each individual to acquire, change and retain a nationality.
+International law provides that the right of States to decide who their nationals are is not absolute and, in particular, States must comply with their human rights obligations concerning the granting and loss of nationality.

-In addition to violations of their right to a nationality, stateless persons are subject to several other human rights violations.
+In addition to violations of their right to a nationality, stateless persons are often subject to many other human rights violations.
+They may have difficulty accessing basic rights such as education, healthcare, employment and freedom of movement.
 States shall introduce safeguards to prevent statelessness by granting their nationality to persons who would otherwise be stateless and are either born in their territory or are born abroad to one of their nationals.
 States shall also prevent statelessness upon loss or deprivation of nationality.

 Through several of its field presences, OHCHR provides technical advice on nationality laws and policies so they are in agreement with international human rights standards.

 IBELONG: the Coalition on Every Child's Right to a Nationality.

 expert workshop on best practices to promote women's equal nationality rights in law and in practice (2017)